Codex tools: Log in

-Specifying hard-coded offsets in queries can and will break pagination since offset is used by WordPress internally to calculate and handle pagination.
-To fix this, you have to manually handle pagination by detecting whether there are extra pages and dynamically calculating the appropriate offset for the current page.
-You also need to adjust WordPress's pagination calculation to exclude your offset (ignored) posts, which can be done by using the found_posts filter and subtracting your offset.
+To get around this limitation, you will need to write some additional code to manually handle pagination; you need to detect whether a loop has additional pages and then dynamically calculate the appropriate offset for the current page.
+Finally, you also need to adjust WordPress's pagination calculation to exclude the number of posts you have offset/skipped (which can be done by using the found_posts filter and subtracting your offset).

 This article assumes that you are already very familiar with WordPress's Plugin API.
 You should also be familiar with WordPress's $wpdb class object and it's various methods.